msg-byu/getting-started/instructions/python_packages.md

 ```

 Here we have defined a function that squares a given value.
 The text
-inside of three quotes in this functions is
+inside of triple quotes in this function is
 [documentation](../README.md#your-first-code) which we go into in more
 detail later.

 Now that we have some code to test with we can install our package and
-insure that it functions properly.
+ensure that it functions properly.
 First we need to copy all our code
 to our docker container.
 To do this you need your docker container
 running in one terminal while you use another to copy files to it.
 If
 your docker container is not running then use: